Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 You can ignore all other files outside of the `mod folder`s.

+## WARNING (Logic World won't start!):

+Currently `Logic World` struggles to compile mods, when there are more than 3 or 4 mods in the `GameData` folder.\
+You have to add them one by one if it does not start.

 ### How to contribute / develop on these?

 Download this repository or optionally a fork.\